akambi/speedwapp-vscode/README.md

 ## Release Notes

-### 0.9.1
+### 0.9.5

-Alpha release of Speedwapp for Visual studio code
+Beta release of Speedwapp for Visual studio code

 -----------------------------------------------------------------------------------------------------------
 ### For more information